jpype-project/jpype/doc/api.rst

 accessing package trees with less error checking.
 Direct loading of Java classes can be made with JClass_.

-For convenience, the JPpype module predefines the following ``JPackage`` instances for ``java`` and ``javax``.
+For convenience, the JPype module predefines the following ``JPackage`` instances for ``java`` and ``javax``.

 .. autoclass:: jpype.JPackage